 A home improvement loan with bad credit is always more challenging than when you have a flawless score.
-Most lenders have a minimum credit score requirement - usually of 620 and more.
+Most lenders have a minimum credit score requirement - usually 620 and more.
 However, government-backed loans such as the 203(k) loans or VA loans have a minimum score requirement of just 500.
-So, you still stand a chance with a bad credit.
+So, you still stand a chance with bad credit.
 Also, there are some bad credit home improvement loans and personal loans available on the market.
-You just have to do some research and apply for them.
+You have to do some solid research and apply for them.

 Keep in mind that your loan application may come through more quickly if you have good equity in your home.

 A cash-out refinance is a type of mortgage refinancing that enables you to cash out your home equity.
 That is to say, in a cash-out refinance, your current mortgage is replaced by a new one, usually with better terms and conditions.